JetBrains/teamcity-documentation/topics/working-with-meta-runner.md

 ## Using Meta-Runners Power Pack

-[Meta-runners Power Pack for TeamCity ](https://github.com/jetbrains/meta-runner-power-pack) available on GitHub is a collection of meta\-runners for various tasks like downloading a file, triggering a build, tagging a build, changing a build status, running PHP tasks, etc.
+[Meta-runners Power Pack for TeamCity](https://github.com/jetbrains/meta-runner-power-pack) available on GitHub is a collection of meta\-runners for various tasks like downloading a file, triggering a build, tagging a build, changing a build status, running PHP tasks, and so on.

 Each file called `*MRPP_\<some text\>.xml*` contains a definition of a single Meta\-runner.
 Download the required meta\-runner (or copy its definition to a file) and install it as described in the section below.